Data-driven inquiries into the cognitive science and neurophysiology behind stress, trauma and recovery, and resilience

 Mental health matters—at every stage of our lives.

-Given that so much goes on in midlife it is no surprise chronic stressors can send one into periods of crisis.
-Findings from studies during the height of the COVID-19 pandemic show +1 billion people, globally, suffer from a full-blown mental disorder and tens of millions more experience inconvenient and debilitating (undiagnosed) psychological symptoms that have been exacerbated by lockdowns and restrictive pandemic measures.
+Chronic stress is a major culprit that can block pathways to coping, resilience, and recovery.
+Studies during the height of the COVID-19 pandemic found +1 billion people, globally, suffer from a full-blown mental disorder and millions more experience inconvenient and debilitating (undiagnosed) psychological symptoms since exacerbated by lockdowns and restrictive pandemic measures.

 “Midway along life's journey I woke to find myself in a dark wood.”